Adult ADHD Clinic

 If you have already been diagnosed with ADHD within the NHS, we will request the full diagnostic assessment in order for us to offer you a medication review.
 Without this you will on our waiting list for a new assessment.

-Please see the referral form here: Referral form [docx] 94KB, Please ensure all sections of the form are completed before submitting it to nlft.referrals.adultadhdservice@nhs.net
+Please download and complete the ADHD referral form [docx] 94KB.
+Ensure all sections of the form are completed before submitting it to nlft.referrals.adultadhdservice@nhs.net

-However, if you wish to refer a young person who is due to turn 18 soon who has a diagnosis of ADHD please use this referral form: CAMHS referral form [docx] 79KB.
+If you wish to refer a young person who is due to turn 18 soon who has a diagnosis of ADHD please use this referral form: CAMHS referral form [docx] 79KB

 What to expect